Project site

 All are invited to volunteer!

-This will be a family-friendly event suitable for persons of all ages and abilities who are willing to help!
+This will be a family-friendly event suitable for persons of most ages and abilities who are willing to help!

-We will meet rain or shine! (we will be closing the street for volunteer safety, and this requires setting a date in advance)
+We will meet rain or shine! (we will be closing the street for volunteer safety)

-Volunteers planning to drive should allow extra time to find on-street parking and be prepared to walk 2-3 blocks from their cars to the site
+By Car - Volunteers planning to drive should allow extra time to find on-street parking and be prepared to walk 2-3 blocks from their cars to the site.

-King County Metro Bus Routes 372 and 65 can get you there:
+By Bus - King County Metro Bus Routes 65 and 372 can get you there:

 What to Bring:

-· We recommend that you bring a water bottle and snack or lunch
+We recommend that you bring a water bottle.
+We will provide some snacks.

-You can volunteer for an hour, for part of the day, or all of the day - to receive further details, please join our mailing list
+You can volunteer for an hour, for part of the day, or all of the day - please sign up so we know how many to plan for!
+Thanks!

 All tools, like shovels and wheelbarrows, will be provided